Hiver help desk review

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 Hiver touts itself as the world's first Gmail-based help desk software.
-In other words you can use it entirely from Google Workspace without installing any unnecessary extra software.
-In theory this means minimal fuss with setup and virtually a zero learning curve, provided you can trust your data to the gods of Google.
-Read on to find out if Hiver deliver on their claims.
+In other words, you can use it entirely from Google Workspace without installing any unnecessary extra software.
+In theory, this means minimal fuss with setup and virtually a zero learning curve, provided you can trust your data to the gods of Google.
+Read on to find out if Hiver delivers on its claims.

 Hiver: Plans and Pricing

-Hiver has three main pricing plans for 'customer service' as they call it.
-The 'Lite' tier costs $15 per user per month if paying annually of $19 per user if you pay month to month.
-The plan supports up to 10 agents over 2 shared e-mail inboxes.
+Hiver has three main pricing plans for 'customer service' as it's called.
+The 'Lite' tier costs $15 per user per month if paying annually or $19 per user if you pay month to month.
+The plan supports up to 10 agents over two shared email inboxes.

-Users have unlimited access to e-mail templates and tags.
-You can also set up live chat, your own knowledge base, Whatsapp channel and shared contacts.
+Users have unlimited access to email templates and tags.
+You can also set up live chat, your own knowledge base, WhatsApp channel, and shared contacts.
 Other perks include collaboration on tickets, with 'collision' support to make sure two agents aren't working on the same matter unknowingly.
-Hiver also offer dedicated mobile apps for both Android and iOS.
+Hiver also offers dedicated mobile apps for both Android and iOS.

 The 'Elite' plan costs $59 per user per month if paying annually or $69 per user if paying month to month.
-Hiver describe this tier as "Custom access control, round robin assignment and uptime SLA for delivering customer delight.
+Hiver describes this tier as delivering custom access control, round-robin assignments, and an uptime SLA for delivering customer delight.

-Even if the price isn't particularly delightful you may enjoy the warning system for potential SLA breaches, as well as skill-based auto assignment of tasks.
-Subscribers to this plan also receive help with making your data HIPAA compliant.
+Even if the price isn't particularly delightful, you may enjoy the warning system for potential SLA breaches, as well as skill-based auto assignment of tasks.
+Subscribers to this plan also receive help with making their data HIPAA compliant.

-If you have over 50 'seats' Hiver encourage you to get in touch for custom quote.
-You can also sign up for a 7-day free trial of any plan without providing credit card details.
+If you have over 50 'seats' Hiver encourages you to get in touch for a custom quote.
+You can also sign up for a seven-day free trial of any plan without providing credit card details.
+This means you can sample any of Hiver's features without committing yourself financially.

 Hiver pricing